amr28693/angular_order_parameter_FP/README.md

 compact, invariant descriptor of stochastic regime that is independent of scale, parameterization, or domain.

----

-## License / reuse
+## License

-This code is provided for research and educational purposes.
-If you use or adapt it, a citation to the associated paper is appreciated.
+This repository is released under the MIT License.
+You are free to use, modify, and redistribute the code with attribution.
+See the `LICENSE` file for full details.

+MIT License

+Copyright (c) 2026 Anderson M. Rodriguez